MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 When the Lambda Authorizer is invoked it is expected to return a JSON object that not only includes a context object that contains the `tenantID` parameter but also a resource policy as detailed [here](#lambda-authorizer-output-sample).
 The policy should allow/deny access to the API and dynamoDB table depending on the outcome of the Lambda Authorizer's token claims verification.

 All Allow-Policies generated will allow the authenticated user to only access data that has a partition key which matches their tenant id.
 This is achieved by making use of DynamoDB's `dynamodb:LeadingKeys` condition key for fine grained access control.
 In essence, the `dynamodb:LeadingKeys` condition key is a mechanism for row level access control within DynamodDB tables.
-Employing the use of this mechanism guarentees a reliable and secure multitenant environment as well as the added benefit of a simplified data persistence layer.
+Employing the use of this mechanism guarantees a reliable and secure multitenant environment as well as the added benefit of a simplified data persistence layer.

 ![image](dynamdbFineGrainedAccess.png)